bryan-at-looker/embed-sdk-sko-markdown/section2.md

 }
 ```

-First lets create a new function at the bottom that will listen to the event and apply the change to the height of the element that contains the iframe.
+First lets create a new function at the bottom of `demo.ts` that will listen to the event and apply the change to the height of the element that contains the iframe.

 ```
 function changeHeight( event: any ) {
   console.log(event)
   const div = document.getElementById('dashboard')
   if (event && event.height && div) {
-    div.style.height = `${event.height}px`
+    div.style.height = `${event.height+15}px`
   }
 }
 ```

+We have it a little bit of a buffer by adding `15` pixels.

 Then within the EmbedSDK code we need to tell it to perform this function when it receives the `page:properties:changed` event.